-FRESHWATER HUMAN HEALTH ECOSYSTEM ECOSYSTEM SERVICES Nutrients (nitrates and phosphates) Impairment of neurological development; cancers due to harmful algal blooms Eutrophication, harmful algal blooms Provisioning services: Productivity of fish stocks Heavy metals Impairment of neurological development, heart, kidney disease Toxicity Provisioning services: Productivity of food and fish stocks Pesticides Cancer; sterility and other reproductive disorders Reduction in population size of species such as frogs Control of pests, vectors Endocrine disrupting chemicals Hormonal disruption Feminization of fish Habitat or supporting services: Widespread population impacts, affecting habitats and maintenance of genetic diversity Pharmaceuticals Immunity suppression; Reproductive disorders Provisioning services: increased antimicrobial resistance of fish Productivity of fish and stock
+Freshwater Human health Ecosystem Ecosystem services Nutrients (nitrates and phosphates) Impairment of neurological development; cancers due to harmful algal blooms Eutrophication, harmful algal blooms Provisioning services: Productivity of fish stocks Heavy metals Impairment of neurological development, heart, kidney disease Toxicity Provisioning services: Productivity of food and fish stocks Pesticides Cancer; sterility and other reproductive disorders Reduction in population size of species such as frogs Control of pests, vectors Endocrine disrupting chemicals Hormonal disruption Feminization of fish Habitat or supporting services: Widespread population impacts, affecting habitats and maintenance of genetic diversity Pharmaceuticals Immunity suppression; increased antimicrobial resistance Reproductive disorders of fish Provisioning services: Productivity of fish and stock

-In Latin America, Africa and Asia, severe pathogenic pollution was found in one-third of all rivers, putting at risk people's health and the use of river water for irrigation, industry and other purposes38.
-Severe organic pollution, found in one-seventh of all rivers, and severe and moderate salinity, found in one-tenth, further threatens the fishing industry, food security and livelihoods28.
+In Latin America, Africa and Asia, severe pathogenic pollution was found in one-third of all rivers, putting at risk people's health and the use of river water for irrigation, industry and other purposes.
+Severe organic pollution, found in one-seventh of all rivers, and severe and moderate salinity, found in one-tenth, further threatens the fishing industry, food security and livelihoods.
 Improved sanitation is helping to counteract these trends (Figure 4); although untreated sewage continues to be discharged into the environment (Figure 5).
-Wastewater management is of basic importance not only for environmental sustainability, but also for gender equality, reducing the workload of women fetching water39.
+Wastewater management is of basic importance not only for environmental sustainability, but also for gender equality, reducing the workload of women fetching water.

-Figure 4: Proportion of population using improved sanitation facilities in 201540.
+Figure 4: Proportion of population using improved sanitation facilities in 2015

 Nutrient pollution (nitrogen and phosphorus) caused by over-application of fertilizers continues to pose a very significant threat to biodiversity and ecosystem services globally and is projected to continue rising beyond 2020, with growth concentrated in Asia, South and Central America, and sub-Saharan Africa.
 Although a natural process, eutrophication can be accelerated by excessive nutrient loading from point and non-point sources, leading to increasing algal growth.
-It is one of the most pervasive water quality issues on a global scale, interfering with many human water uses and causing major shifts of species in ecosystems.
+44,45 It is one of the most pervasive water quality issues on a global scale, interfering with many human water uses and causing major shifts of species in ecosystems.
 Nutrient loads into coastal areas have increased by an estimated 10-80 per cent between 1970-2000, increasing eutrophication, hindering tourism, and negatively impacting economic livelihoods.
 The associated harmful algal blooms can cause liver and colorectal cancers.
-41,42